-Most patients are admitted on the day of surgery or the day before, and go home after between 2 and 5 days. be a bit shorter than this, but sometimes it does take longer.
+Most patients are admitted on the day of surgery or the day before, and go home after 4 to 7 days.
+If things go well it may be a bit shorter than this, but sometimes it does take longer.

 What happens when I go home?